Best 10 Tips to Kill Shopping Cart Abandonment

 Shoppers are inclined to walk away if they feel that there is no one to answer their questions during the shopping process.

-Customers may encounter a technical issue while shopping or have questions about the product, the shipping policy, and return policy.
+Customers may encounter a technical issue while shopping or have questions about the product, the shipping policy, and the return policy.
 If there is no one to help this can be a terrible shopping experience.
-Consider using the phone, email, live chat, an FAQ page, social media platforms, and social media comments.
+Consider using the phone, email, live chat, FAQ page, social media platforms, and social media comments.
 Make sure your brand is available when they need you most.